C0PEP0D/otto/README.md

 ### Trained neural networks

-A collection of trained neural networks are provided in the `zoo` directory accessible from the root of the package.
+A collection of trained neural networks is provided in the `zoo` directory accessible from the root of the package.
 They are saved in the `models` directory and corresponding parameter files are in the `parameters` directory.
 They are named `zoo_model_i_j_k` where i, j, k are integers associated to `N_DIMS`, `LAMBDA_OVER_DX`, `R_DT`.
+The list of all trained neural networks is available in the [documentation](https://otto-c0pep0d.readthedocs.io/en/latest/rl_trained.html)

 To visualize the policy associated to the neural network model `zoo_model_1_2_2`, use